fybrik/fybrik/site/docs/concepts/connectors.md

 $ curl --header "X-Vault-Token: ..." -X GET https://<address>/<secretPath>
 ```

-More about `kubenertes` auth method and vault roles can be found in Vault [documentation](https://www.vaultproject.io/docs/auth/kubernetes).
+More about `kubenertes` auth method and vault roles can be found in the Vault [documentation](https://www.vaultproject.io/docs/auth/kubernetes).

 ### Policy manager